School Board Policy 506 -

 B. Superintendent: The Superintendent shall establish guidelines and directives to carry out this policy, hold all school personnel, students and parents/guardians responsible for following this policy, and support all school personnel in performing their duties within the framework of this policy.
 The Superintendent shall also establish guidelines and directives for using the services of appropriate agencies for assisting students and parents/guardians in upholding this policy.
 Any guidelines or directives established to implement this policy shall be attached as an addendum to this policy.

 C. Building Administrator: The building administrator is given the responsibility and authority to formulate building rules and regulations necessary to uphold this policy.
 The building administrator is responsible for ensuring staff understand this policy as well as ensuring that all students are taught this policy and other relevant policies.
 The building administrator shall give direction and support to all school personnel performing their duties within the framework of this policy.
 The building administrator shall consult with parents/guardians of students conducting themselves in a manner contrary to the policy.
 The building administrator shall also involve other professional employees in the disposition of behavior referrals and shall make use of those agencies appropriate for assisting students and parents/guardians.
-A building administrator, in exercising their lawful authority, may use reasonable force only when it is necessary under the circumstances to correct or restrain a student to prevent imminent bodily harm or death to the student or another.
+A building administrator, in exercising their lawful authority, may use reasonable force only when it is necessary under the circumstances to restrain a student to prevent imminent bodily harm or death to the student or another.

 D. Teachers: It is recognized that teachers have a direct impact on the culture and climate of their classroom and the school environment as a whole.
 Teachers are responsible for providing a well-planned teaching/learning environment focused on student needs, teaching and reteaching both academic and social emotional skills.
 Teaching student expectations, with appropriate assistance from the administration, is a primary task for teachers.
 When school rules are not followed, teachers must support students relearning of school rules and assist in repairing any harm caused within the community as prescribed by district or individual school/site procedures.
-In exercising the teacher’s lawful authority, a teacher may use reasonable force only when it is necessary under the circumstances to correct or restrain a student to prevent imminent bodily harm or death to the student or another.
+In exercising the teacher’s lawful authority, a teacher may use reasonable force only when it is necessary under the circumstances to restrain a student to prevent imminent bodily harm or death to the student or another.

 E. Other School District Personnel: All school district personnel are responsible for contributing to the culture and climate of the school district.
 All district personnel support efforts to establish a safe, welcoming and inclusive school environment by following district procedures when responding to situations in which school rules are not followed.
 All staff support students relearning of school rules and assist in repairing any harm caused within the community.
-School district personnel should only act in ways authorized and directed by the superintendent.
-A school employee, school bus driver, or other agent of a school district, in exercising their lawful authority, may only use reasonable force when it is necessary under the circumstances in order to restrain a student to prevent imminent bodily harm or death to the student or another.
+School district personnel should only act in ways authorized and directed by the Superintendent.
+A school employee, school bus driver, or other agent of a school district, in exercising their lawful authority, may only use reasonable force when it is necessary under the circumstances to restrain a student to prevent imminent bodily harm or death to the student or another.

 F. Parents and Legal Guardians: Parents/guardians shall be held responsible for the actions of their children as determined by law and community practice.
 They are expected to cooperate with school authorities and to participate regarding the actions of their children.